 The value of significant level of regression for t test is lower than 0.05, indicating that result will be influenced.
 Besides that, the significance level for variance analysis also is lower than 0.05, indicating that result will be a predictor.
 Based on Table 4, the variance of employability and predictor factor is significant, which is influence for employability among students IPTA.
 The result is F = 401.673, Sig. = 0.001 (P < 0.05).

 Table 4.
-The Varian Analysis
+The varian analysis